Athletes and career change

 Q & A Exploration

-- What lead you to this sport?
+- What led you to this sport?

 - What motivates you to play sports?

 - What sources will you use for self-awareness and exploration?
 Books?
 Videos?, Informational interviews?
 Mentorship?
 Apprenticeship?
 Other?
 How will you evaluate results?

 - Does a need for security, prestige or status play a role in your choices?

 ***Note: A college major may provide important clues if the major was chosen wisely.
-But research shows that if the major is not compatible with learning style, interests, aptitudes and motivation then the college dropout rate increases.
+But research shows that if the major is not compatible with learning style, interests, aptitudes, and motivation then the college dropout rate increases.

 Selected Famous Athletes & Career Change

 Although the late tennis icon and humanitarian obtained a college degree in business administration, it was not his first choice for a college major.

 James Braddock…Cinderella Man